foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab1.rst

 You may be prompted to switch to the **Debug** perspective.
 Click **Yes**.

-The Debug perspective appears with the required windows open.
-And the windows can be source code window, assembly code window, register window, global variable window, breakpoint window, function window, and so on.
+The Debug perspective appears with the source code window, assembly code window, register window, global variable window, breakpoint window, function window, and so on.

 |figure18|

 In the C code window, right-click the code line number on the left side of the window, select **Toggle Breakpoint** or double-click the line number to set a breakpoint on.
 In the assembly code window, double-click a line of code to set a breakpoint on.
-You'll see a blue circle there indicating the breakpoint is set.
+A blue circle is seen indicating the breakpoint is set.

 After the breakpoint is set, click **Run** > **Resume** or you can use the **Resume** button |icon3| on the toolbar of the Debug view to run the program.
 The program runs directly to the nearest breakpoint.
 You can observe the current program execution and the relevant status information of the processor through the various windows as described in previous step.
 If you want to know more about the details of program execution and the instruction behavior of the processor, you can use the following three execution commands |icon4| to perform single-step debugging.
 The icon |icon5| can choose to step through a C language statement or an assembly instruction to match the status information of each window.
 It can be very convenient for program debugging.
 If you want to end the current debugging process, click |icon6|.
 If you want to return to the main |arcgnu| page, click C/C++ |icon7|.